nextauthjs/docs/docs/deployment.md

 Example repository: https://github.com/nextauthjs/next-auth-example

 A few notes about deploying to Vercel.
 The environment variables are read server-side, so you do not need to prefix them with `NEXT_PUBLIC_`.
-Also, we support reading the current environment's URL from the Vercel provided `VERCEL_URL` environment variable.
-Therefore, when deploying here, you do not need to explicitly set the `NEXTAUTH_URL` environment variable as well.
+When deploying here, you do not need to explicitly set the `NEXTAUTH_URL` environment variable.
 With other providers **you will** need to also set this environment variable.

 ### Securing a preview deployment